 In the end, regardless of whether someone is an agnostic, a Muslim, or a Mormon, Jesus demands a response.
 And Christmas serves as an excellent opportunity for us to tell our unbelieving friends who He is and why He came.
 They will only find true peace when they gladly confess that the child born in Bethlehem was the fully human, fully divine Son of God, the “one mediator between God and men” (1 Timothy 2:5).

-Jehovah’s Witnesses use the New World Translation of the Holy Scriptures, which renders the latter part of John 1:1 as “…and the Word as a god.”
-However, this translation (1) does not fit well with the theological and literary context of John 1 and (2) is not required by the Greek text.
+Jehovah’s Witnesses use the New World Translation of the Holy Scriptures, which translates the latter part of John 1:1 as “…and the Word as a god.”
+However, this translation (1) does not fit well with the theological context of John 1 (or John’s Gospel as a whole) and (2) is not required by the Greek text.